quaris628/EinsteinEditor/README.md

  - Resizing to a smaller window size can hide neurons

 What this will do (planned enhancements):
+ - Display version # somewhere
+ - Show a key/legend for controls
  - Remove neurons and synapses by shift+click instead of middle-click
  - When neurons are added, have their spawn location staggered (would probably also fix the synapses always pointing to the upper left when loading from a file)
  - A button to auto-arrange neurons in a prettier and more clean arrangement